| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Mortgage

-A buyer who can’t pay cash for a home will take out a loan, or mortgage, from a financial institution, using the property itself as collateral.
+A buyer who can’t pay cash for a home will take out a loan or mortgage from a financial institution, using the property itself as collateral.
 In exchange, the borrower will pay back the loan regularly over a scheduled period of time and with interest.
-Remember, the mortgage guys are the professionals.
-When it comes to specific mortgage questions, be sure you’re referring your clients to qualified people.

 Mortgage banker

 A mortgage banker represents the financial institution issuing the loan and oversees each step of the process.
-Make sure your clients understand the difference between a mortgage banker and mortgage broker.
+Make sure your clients understand the difference between a mortgage banker and a mortgage broker.

 Got Clients With Interest Rate Questions?
 Share This!